Skip to main content

 Is a 403(b) the same as a 401(k)?

-Functionally very similar — same contribution limits, same pre-tax/Roth options, same early withdrawal penalties.
-Key differences: 403(b) plans may still use annuity contracts with higher fees, and the 15-year rule allows extra contributions for long-tenure employees.
-Investment options in 403(b)s are sometimes more limited.
+Practically speaking, they're very similar — same contribution limits, same pre-tax/Roth options, same early withdrawal penalties.
+The main differences: 403(b) plans sometimes use annuity contracts with higher fees, and the 15-year rule lets long-tenured employees contribute extra.
+Investment options can be more limited in a 403(b).

 How do I avoid high fees in my 403(b)?

-Check if your employer allows you to choose your own 403(b) provider — select one with low-cost index funds (Fidelity, Vanguard, TIAA).
-If locked into a high-fee plan, contribute enough to capture any employer match, then prioritize IRA contributions before adding more to the 403(b).
+First, check if your employer lets you choose your own 403(b) provider — if so, pick one with low-cost index funds (Fidelity, Vanguard, TIAA).
+If you're stuck in a high-fee plan, contribute enough to grab any employer match, then prioritize your IRA before putting more into the 403(b).